raphaelsty/cherche/docs/api/retrieve/Encoder.md

 - **k** (*int*)

     Number of documents to retrieve.
+Default is `None`, i.e all documents that match the query will be retrieved.

 - **path** (*str*) – defaults to `None`